nkiesel/YRA-Marks/README.md

 YRA-Marks
 =========

-GPS coordinates for YRA Racing marks in San Fancisco Bay
+GPS coordinates for YRA Racing marks in San Francisco Bay

-This project contains GPS coordinates for nearly all racing marks in the San Francisco bay and some other "interesting" marks.
+This project contains GPS coordinates for nearly all racing marks in the San Francisco Bay and some other "interesting" marks.
 The information here was collected from multiple sources:

  * existing web sites